 - Surprise Valley is just a few miles south of the Oregon border off U.S. Highway 299.

 - Vichy Springs is a 150-year-old resort near the town of Ukiah.
 The specialty is naturally-carbonated mineral baths that feel like you're soaking in a glass of champagne.

 - Wilbur Hot Springs is 22 miles east of Clear Lake and has an adjacent hotel which is more than 100 years old.
 Their "flumes" channel the hot water into pools of varying temperature.
 Relaxation is mandatory, but clothing is optional.

-- Harbin Hot Springs is just off California Highway 29 south of Clear Lake, which is profiled in the guide to clothing-optional recreation in California.
+- Harbin Hot Springs is just off California Highway 29 south of Clear Lake.
 It has a retreat and workshop center.
 With plenty of pools of varying temperatures and beautiful grounds, it's an all-around getaway spot.
 Clothing is optional, and dressing areas are co-ed.

 At the north end of Napa Valley, Calistoga is the center of geothermal features in wine country, with spas and spa hotels to enjoy them at.

 Most of the hot springs in Calistoga offer a totally adult spa treatment that sounds like a messy small child's dream: a mud bath.

 Hot springs along the Big Sur coast include the pools at Esalen, Japanese-style soaking at a Zen monastery and a highly-rated outdoor pool in the Ventana Wilderness.